LeTib0/thoughtful-zebra/src/pages/index.md

   - type: hero_section
     subtitle: 'First come, First served !!!'
     content: >
-      Be the first to participate in the creation of an innovative DEFI ecosystem.
+      Be the first to participate in the creation of an incredible innovative DEFI ecosystem.

+      Buy Rocket Finance Token and let's go to the moon

       Are you ready ?
 Take-off soon !!!